Black Rock Yacht Club

 Black Rock Yacht Club is a Yacht club for off-the-beach sailing boats (mostly dinghies) on the shores of Port Phillip Bay, seventeen kilometres south of Melbourne, Australia.
 The club was founded in 1904 and has a proud history of Olympic, world and Australian champions.
-Classes sailed include International 14, Sabre, 125, 420, Moth, Sabot, Optimist, Minnow, and Australian Lightweight Sharpie.
+Classes sailed include International 14, OK, Sabre, 125, 420, Moth, Sabot, Optimist, RS Aero, and Australian Lightweight Sharpie.